 The cost of living is typically more affordable throughout the region although Brighton’s increasing popularity now makes it one of the most expensive places to live in England outside London.

-Towns like Portsmouth and Southampton provide an excellent balance and lifestyle for international teachers.
+Cities like Portsmouth and Southampton provide an excellent balance and lifestyle for international teachers.
 Just off the mainland is the ever popular tourist destination of the Isle of Wight which is growing in popularity for teachers, particularly those with families who are looking to settle for the long term future in England.

 The quality of education throughout the region is of a high standard.